24th April 2023

 If your home still uses old halogen or incandescent lightbulbs, you could be draining money on lighting alone.
 LED bulbs reportedly last about five to ten times longer and use as much as 75% less energy.

-According to Energy.gov.au, the payback period for replacing old lightbulbs with LEDs (how long it takes to recoup the cost through savings) is less than one year.
-Even more impressive is how replacing ten halogen lightbulbs with LEDs could save more than $650 in 10 years.
+According to Energy.gov.au, the payback period for replacing old lightbulbs with LEDs (the time it takes to recoup the cost through savings) is less than one year.
+Even more impressive is that replacing ten halogen lightbulbs with LEDs could save more than $650 in 10 years.

 While using as much natural light as possible is ideal, replacing your lightbulbs with more efficient ones is one the most effective ways to save on electricity relative to the cost and effort needed.